UPDATE 25-05-2021 After reading Tony Redmond's blog about this subject I rewrote this blog and added a lot of information.

 Now we need to have some patience until the key is pushed to your device.
 Open regedit to check if the key is created in: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\PolicyManager\AdmxDefault\40CB1E11-CF17-4DF8-A7EC-DBDBCFC9CA7B\OneDriveNGSCv2~Policy~OneDriveNGSC\EnableODIgnoreListFromGPO

-I am very glas you could now define this settings inside the administrative templates instead of creating your own CSP (even when it’s fun to do so )
+I am very glad you could now define this setting inside the administrative templates instead of creating your own CSP (even when it’s fun to do so )

 I hope the OneDrive settings will also appear in the settings catalog.

 Comparing both solutions, the client-side and the server side you will notice one big difference.

 Client Side –> New files